-These services can include testing for employment or education (this includes GED test fees), or other fees directly related to training.
+These services can include licenses such as Commercial Drivers License and Nurses licenses, testing for employment or education (this includes GED test fees), or other fees directly related to training or employment.

 Monetary Limit of Service / Expense: Verified actual cost up to \$200.00 per individual, per month as determined by need.